fell-lucas/fell-lucas/README.md

 ## 🔭 What I'm currently working on

-- Developing a SaaS platform for university professors and students alike about outreach activities. (repo is private, but we may open source it sometime)
+- Developing a [SaaS platform](https://dev-extensionly.vercel.app) for university professors and students alike about outreach activities. (repo is private, but we may open source it sometime)
+- Employed by BMW to work full-stack on their customer app, [MyBMW](https://flutter.dev/showcase/bmw).
+Not open source unfortunately...

 ## 🌱 What I'm currently learning